+What are the best Destiny 2 PvP weapons?
 After some smart changes from the original, PvP in Destiny 2 is really good now.
 A more balanced weapon meta, nerfed abilities across the board, and slight extensions to times-to-kill have created a competitive game that stands out among PC multiplayer shooters.
-That said, some guns still stand out from the pack - based on our console experiences, here are the weapons you'll want to track down to shine in Destiny 2's Crucible, Iron Banner, and Trials of the Nine.
+Recent changes also mean the experience feels more lethal, and the weapons are a key part of that.
+Despite the emphasis on balance, some guns still stand out from the pack.
+Here are the weapons you'll want to track down to shine in Destiny 2's Crucible, Iron Banner, and Trials of the Nine.

 Uriel's Gift / The Number